DmitrySay/city-library/README.md

 A repository link to your GitHub account from where you can clone the solution and run it with little-tozero effort.
 Should you need any further information, please do not hesitate to contact the sender of this task

-## How to get started application:
+## How to get started application in docker:

 Execute from root directory: